gaze-meets-ml/gaze_ml_2022/blog.md

 ![gp3](https://github.com/gaze-meets-ml/gaze_ml_2022/blob/master/images/blog/winners_gazepoint.jpg)

 The Gaze Meets ML workshop is focused on visual attention, an active multi-disciplinary area of research.
 With its first version, we believe that we managed to bring together diverse communities and build bridges of communication and understanding.
 Because of the strong interest and the potential for transformative research in visual attention and gaze-assisted machine learning, we are excited at the prospect of continuing this effort, hoping to strengthen this community and build the foundation for interdisciplinary impactful collaborations.

-With kind regards,
-The organizing committee for the Gaze meets ML workshop December 28, 2022